-- 11am on Sunday 14 November - Cheltenham’s remembrance service and parade to honour the sacrifice of armed services in war: 11am on Sunday 10 November 2019.
+- 11am on Sunday 14 November - Cheltenham’s remembrance service and parade to honour the sacrifice of armed services in war

-On Sunday 10 November, the war memorial in Cheltenham’s Long Gardens will once again be the centrepiece for the town’s service of remembrance and civic parade.
-The service will begin at 10.50am and a lone trumpeter will play ‘The last post’ before two minutes of silence at 11am, honoured by Cheltenham’s Mayor, Cllr Roger Whyborn.
+On Sunday 14 November, the war memorial in Cheltenham’s Long Gardens on the Promenade will once again be the centrepiece for the town’s service of remembrance and civic parade.
+The service will begin at 10.50am and a lone trumpeter will play ‘The last post’ before two minutes of silence at 11am, honoured by Cheltenham’s Mayor, Cllr Steve Harvey.

 After the Reveille, the service continues with prayers, hymns and the national anthem, played by Cheltenham Silver Band.

 The mayor will lay the first wreath at the war memorial followed by other civic dignitaries, including borough and county councillors, and representatives from local organisations.
 After the wreaths have been laid, there will be the colourful parade and march past, the civic party watching from the dais in front of the Municipal Offices.
 Cllr Harvey invites any ex-service personnel who would like to take part in the parade to form up at 10.35am on the main road (by the shops/bus stops).

-Taking part will be the Cheltenham branch of the Royal British Legion; Veterans, Cheltenham Royal Naval Association; Royal Observer Corps; 501 Sqn RAuxAF (Brize); ARRC; Joint Services Signals Unit; Cheltenham Fire Service and Gloucestershire’s mounted police.
-Also attending will be detachments from the naval, army and RAF cadets, and St John’s Ambulance cadets, and also patrols from local scouts, cubs, brownies and girl guides.
+The Cheltenham branch of the Royal British Legion, Veterans, Cheltenham Royal Naval Association; Royal Observer Corps; 501 Squadron RAuxAF (Brize), and Joint Services Signals Unit will all be taking part in the service.
+Also attending and parading will be detachments from the navy, army, and RAF cadets, and St John’s Ambulance cadets, and also patrols from local scouts, cubs, girl guides and brownies.

 For event enquiries contact: Jennie Ingram, personal assistant to the mayor, telephone 01242 264108, email firstname.lastname@example.org

-Photo opportunity: Sunday 10 November - the mayor will be in position outside the Municipal Offices at approximately 10.50am.
+Photo opportunity: Sunday 14 November - the mayor will lead the civic party from the Municipal Offices steps at approximately 10.50am.

-- Monday’s short service will be led by Rev. Richard Coombs, the Royal British Legion chaplain.
+The services on Thursday and Sunday will be led by Reverend Richard Coombs, the Royal British Legion chaplain.